Glossary Terms Directory

 Trip number

-Reference code assigned to travelers by the Financial Administrative Services and Transactions Office to use in tracking travel expenses for a specific UCSC business trip.
+Reference code assigned to travelers by the Financial Administrative Services and Transactions (FAST) Office to use in tracking travel expenses for a specific UCSC business trip.